 Contained in every capsule is a formula which includes Boswellia Serrata, Celadrin, Turmeric Curcumin, Zinc, Vitamin E, Selenium, Riboflavin and Vitamin D. All are scientifically supported to improve joint health.

 You should take the supplement every day, and then wait a few months to see the full results.
-Inflammation will not go down overnight, but it will decrease gradually as you restore balance in your body.
+Inflammation will not go down overnight, but it will decrease gradually once you start taking the supplement and as you restore balance in your body.
 And joint pain will begin to ease as well.

 2. Work out regularly.